fortify-presales/InsecureRestAPI/README.md

 npm run dev
 ```

-The Express API should then be accessible at [http://localhost:3000](http://localhost:3000)
+The API should then be accessible at [http://localhost:3000](http://localhost:3000)

 **Extra: Exposing Express API to the Internet**